cien-su/IOA/README.md

     - Tmin: the minimum temparatur
     - L: iteration times in inernal circles
     - q: the rate to decrease temperature, between 0~1

+What needs to be noticed that if the diagram is not completed, please use a big number rather than infinity to describe the distance of two unreachable points.

 > SA_SP.py